These DIY scented coasters can be customized with any scent combination you choose. It’s the perfect way to bring a cozy vibe to your morning coffee.

 In a bowl, combine 1 cup dry white rice, 1/4 cup whole cloves, and two cinnamon sticks broken into small pieces.
 (I put them in a Ziploc bag and pounded them with a rolling pin 🙂 ).

-Meanwhile, you are going to cut your fabric into squares about 6″across.
-To make 4 coasters, you will need 8 squares.
-Mark a line 1/2″ in from each side (with 4 3/4″ between the lines).
-This only needs to be done on one side of your “set of two”.
+Meanwhile, cut your fabric into 6″ squares.
+To make 4 coasters, you will need a total of 8 squares.
+Mark a line 1/2″ in from each side to mark where your hem will be.
+(This only needs to be done on one side of your “set of two”.)

 Because I don’t know how to sew (nor do I own a sewing machine), I hand stitched the two squares of fabric together, pattern side out, using the lines as my guide to keep the stitching straight.

-Sew all the way around, but leave a 1 1/2-2″ opening, which is where your filling will end up going.
+Sew all the way around, leaving a 1 1/2-2″ opening.
+This opening will be where the rice mixture will go.

-Use a pinking sheers to cut around the edges.
-This not only creates a cute pattern, it also keeps your fabric from fraying.
+Use a pinking shears to cut around the edges.
+This not only creates a cute pattern, but it also keeps your fabric from fraying.

-Once your filling has had time to sit and absorb all those wonderful essential oils, add the filling to the pouch you created using a small funnel or scoop.
+Once your rice mixture has had time to sit and absorb all those wonderful essential oils, add the filling to the opening you created using a small funnel or measuring spoon.
 Then hand-stitch the opening closed.

-I made a total of four and wrapped them with twine.
-Perfect gift.
+I made a total of four scented coasters and wrapped them with twine.

 Love it?
 Pin it!